Chasing Waterfalls in the beautiful Aberdare National Park

 Chasing Waterfalls in Aberdare National Park

-Unfortunately, there are no hiking trails leading to the bottom of both falls for safety reasons.
+Unfortunately, no hiking trails lead to the bottom of both falls for safety reasons.
 Both Falls stream into impenetrable ravines.

 Afterwards, we hiked back to the car( for what seemed to be an eternity) and headed to the next waterfall.